 Katherine’s practice spans public law, employment, EU, disciplinary/ regulatory and commercial law, especially where there is overlap.
 She has particular expertise in appellate advocacy.

 Katherine is "outstanding, confident, direct and eminently approachable” (Legal 500 2015).
+Chambers and Partners 2016 describes her as "very impressive she really grasps the complexities in a case.”
 Chambers and Partners 2015 describes Katherine as "incredibly bright” who is "very good with clients”; a "pleasure to deal with” who "gives solid advice.”
 Chambers 2014 said "Multiple sources have been ‘very impressed with her,’ citing her ‘great crossover knowledge’ "

 Katherine works for a wide range of clients: from Government Departments and local authorities to Trade Unions; individuals to multinational companies and Receivers.
 A graduate of Harvard Law School’s LL.M programme and former stagiere at the Court of Justice of the European Union, Katherine is as unfazed by a case with cross border and international elements as she is with one from "round the corner.”

 Katherine regularly speaks at conferences and seminars, writes articles for the legal press and has contributed to a number of the leading text books (see below).
 Katherine is often happy to provide tailor made training for firms or clients.